bluepeter/alphagroove/README.md

 Set `suppressSma: true` when you want to focus purely on intraday price action and VWAP analysis without the overhead of 20-day SMA calculations.

+**VWAP Suppression**

+The `suppressVwap` option in the shared configuration allows you to disable VWAP (Volume Weighted Average Price) computation and display across both backtest and scout tools:

+- **Performance Benefits**: Eliminates VWAP calculations during chart generation
+- **Faster Execution**: Reduces computation overhead for volume-weighted price analysis
+- **Simplified Analysis**: Focuses analysis on price action and SMA without VWAP context
+- **Chart Clarity**: Removes VWAP line and VWAP vs SMA comparison from charts
+- **LLM Prompts**: Excludes VWAP context from market metrics sent to LLMs

+Set `suppressVwap: true` when you want to focus purely on price action and SMA analysis without VWAP calculations.
+You can use both `suppressSma` and `suppressVwap` together to create the most streamlined analysis focusing only on basic price action.

 You can generate a default config file by running: